Ryan Donato Game Preview: Blackhawks vs. Golden Knights

 Donato Season Stats Insights

-- In one of five games this year, Donato has scored a goal, but has not finished a game with two or more.
+- In one of seven games this season, Donato has scored a goal, but has not finished a game with two or more.

+- Donato has a point in three games this season through seven games played, but none of those games resulted in a multi-point effort.

 Sign up for Underdog fantasy today.